About CLJE

 Founded in 1942 as the Harvard University Trade Union Fellowship Plan, the first iteration of what is today the Center for Labor and a Just Economy was an intensive nine-month educational program for labor leaders housed at the Harvard Business School.

 As attitudes towards unions shifted throughout the decades, the program evolved to meet the changing needs of the labor movement.
 By the late 1940s, this entailed shortening the program to two annual sessions of 13 weeks.
-In the 1950s, the program expanded its international reach, welcoming trade unionists from Europe, Asia, Australia, Africa and Latin America.
-In the midst of aggressive anti-union action by the federal government in the late 1980s, HTUP relocated from HBS to the Harvard Law School, finding new direction and vitality – and in 2002 evolved to become part of a broader institution for understanding labor issues, the Labor & Worklife Program at Harvard Law School.
+In the 1950s, the program expanded its international reach, welcoming trade unionists from Europe, Asia, Australia, Africa, and Latin America.
+In the midst of aggressive anti-union action during the 1980s by corporate interest groups as well as by the federal government, HTUP encountered new leadership at the Harvard Business School who no longer would host training programs for labor leaders.
+After a time of troubles in the 1980s, the HTUP eventually built closer ties to the Faculty of Arts & Sciences and Harvard Law School where it found new direction and vitality.
+In 2002, the HTUP evolved to become part of a broader institution for understanding labor issues, the Labor & Worklife Program at Harvard Law School.

 In response to the changing dynamics of the labor movement, LWP assumed its new identity as the Center for Labor and a Just Economy in 2023.